Superficial

 Moderate

-They penetrate into the upper part of the dermis and are effective for treating more moderate skin issues, including age spots, deeper wrinkles, and uneven pigmentation.
+These peels reach the upper dermis and are more effective for moderate concerns such as age spots, deeper wrinkles, and uneven pigmentation.

 PEELING: MODERATE DOWNTIME: 5-7 days